Cram\'er type moderate deviation theorems for self-normalized processes: Introduction

 The moderate deviation, and other noteworthy limiting properties for self-normalized sums are now well-understood.
 More specifically, let $X_1, X_2, \ldots, X_n$ be independent and identically distributed (i.i.d.) non-degenerate real-valued random variables with zero means, and let

 be, respectively, the partial sum and the partial quadratic sum.
 The corresponding self-normalized sum is defined as $S_n/V_n$.
 The study of the asymptotic behavior of self-normalized sums has a long history.
-Here, we refer to \cite{LoganMallowsRiceShepp_1973} for weak convergence and to \cite{GriffinKuelbs_1989,GriffinKuelbs_1991} for the law of the iterated logarithms when $X_1$ is in the domain of attraction of a normal or stable law. \cite{BentkusGotze_1996} derived the optimal Berry-Esseen bound, and \cite{GineGotzeMason_1997} proved that $S_n/V_n$ is asymptotically normal if and only if $X_1$ belongs to the domain of attraction of a normal law.
-Under the same necessary and sufficient conditions, \cite{CsorgoSzyszkowiczWang_2003} proved a self-normalized analogue of the weak invariance principle.
+Here, we refer to \cite{LoganMallowsRiceShepp1973} for weak convergence and to \cite{GriffinKuelbs1989,GriffinKuelbs1991} for the law of the iterated logarithms when $X_1$ is in the domain of attraction of a normal or stable law. \cite{BentkusGotze1996} derived the optimal Berry--Esseen bound, and \cite{GineGotzeMason1997} proved that $S_n/V_n$ is asymptotically normal if and only if $X_1$ belongs to the domain of attraction of a normal law.
+Under the same necessary and sufficient conditions, \cite{CsorgoSzyszkowiczWang2003} proved a self-normalized analogue of the weak invariance principle.
 It should be noted that all of these limiting properties also hold for the standardized sums.
-However, in contrast to the large deviation asymptotics for the standardized sums, which require a finite moment generating function of $X_1$, \cite{Shao_1997} proved a self-normalized large deviation for $S_n/V_n$ without any moment assumptions.
-Moreover, \cite{Shao_1999} established a self-normalized Cram\'er type moderate deviation theorem under a finite third moment; that is, if $\e |X_1|^{3}<\infty$, then \be \f{\P ( S_n/V_n \geq x )}{1-\Phi(x)} \rightarrow 1 \ \ \mbox{ holds uniformly for } 0\leq x \leq o(n^{1/6}), \ee where $\Phi(\cdot)$ denotes the standard normal distribution function.
-Result \eqref{ld-t0} was further extended to independent (not necessarily identically distributed) random variables by \cite{JingShaoWang_2003} under a Lindeberg type condition.
-In particular, for independent random variables with $\e X_i=0$ and $\e |X_i|^3<\infty$, the general result in \cite{JingShaoWang_2003} gives \be { \P({S_n/ V_n} \geq x) \over 1-\Phi(x)} = 1 + O(1) (1+x )^3 { \sum_{i=1}^n \e |X_i|^3 \over (\sum_{i=1}^n \e X_i^2)^{3/2}} \ee for $0\leq x\leq (\sum_{i=1}^n \e X_i^2)^{1/2}/ (\sum_{i=1}^n \e |X_i|^3)^{1/3}$.
+However, in contrast to the large deviation asymptotics for the standardized sums, which require a finite moment generating function of $X_1$, \cite{Shao1997} proved a self-normalized large deviation for $S_n/V_n$ without any moment assumptions.
+Moreover, \cite{Shao1999} established a self-normalized Cram\'er type moderate deviation theorem under a finite third moment, that is, if $\e \llvert X_1\rrvert ^{3}<\infty$, then

+where $\Phi(\cdot)$ denotes the standard normal distribution function.
+Result (\ref{ld-t0}) was further extended to independent (not necessarily identically distributed) random variables by \cite {JingShaoWang2003} under a Lindeberg type condition.
+In particular, for independent random variables with $\e X_i=0$ and $\e\llvert X_i\rrvert ^3<\infty$, the general result in \cite{JingShaoWang2003} gives